irlabs/Cheetah.tmbundle/README.md

 Cheetah Template language bundle for TextMate

 This bundle contains some usefull helpers and tools if you work with Cheetah template files (python) and TextMate.
-Notably there is the option+command+S shortcut to save the `.tmpl` file and compile it to python immediately.
+Notably there is the shift+option+S shortcut to save the `.tmpl` file and compile it to python immediately.

 Installation
 ------------